uarc/uforth/doc/src/dictionary.md

 ### CONTINUE
 - Continues a loop on the next iteration from the beginning.

+### COPY:
+- dstack: `( w .. - w .. w )`
+- Aquires the next number using `NUMBER` and compiles an immediate stack copy to the top from a specific depth.

 ### CREATE
 - pattern: `'^ ([^ ]*)(?: |$)'`
 - Creates a new word entry with the name given by the pattern.